-Seven Natural Language Processing Examples & Applications
+7 Natural Language Processing (NLP) Examples and Applications

 Cancer is debilitating enough on its own.
 A host of common side effects and potential complications only makes things worse.

 When Dr. Bernice Kwong realized that many patients at her supportive oncology clinic regularly visited online forums seeking information on and advice for treatment-caused conditions like hair loss and skin rashes, she wondered if there were any way physicians could use the wealth of data on those networks to more quickly discover potential adverse drug reactions.

 The study she designed with six co-authors employed a tool that teased out cognitive relationships from patients’ online testimonials using natural language processing (NLP), a subcategory of artificial intelligence in which computers are pushed to analyze and “understand” large amounts of spoken or written language.
 Called DeepHealthMiner, the tool analyzed millions of posts from the Inspire health forum and yielded promising results.